 Our current recommended drinking guidelines were devised back in 1987.
 The authors of the guidelines have recently admitted daily unit limits were "plucked out of thin air".

 The guidelines recommend women not to drink more than 2-3 units of alcohol per day, equal to a 100ml glass of wine.

-For a man the guidelines recommend no more than 3-4 units of alcohol per day, equal to around two pints of weak larger.
+For a man, the guidelines recommend no more than 3-4 units of alcohol per day, equal to around two pints of weak lager.

 These guidelines have received recent criticism by a study conducted by the UK Centre for Tobacco and Alcohol Studies (UKCTAS) at the University of Sheffield and published in the Addiction Journal.
 The study claims the current guidelines are totally ignored by many of our nation’s 'binge drinkers,’ particularly at weekends.